After Wisdom Tooth Removal

 Keep the mouth clean

 No rinsing of any kind should be performed until the day following surgery.
 You can brush your teeth the night of surgery but rinse gently.
-The day after surgery you should begin rinsing at least 5-6 times a day especially after eating with a cup of warm water mixed with just a “pinch” of salt.
+The day after surgery you should begin rinsing after eating with a cup of warm water mixed with just a “pinch” of salt.
+Sometimes, an anti-septic mouth rinse may be prescribed.
+Its typically instructed to use for 1 – 2 weeks, but please verify with your specific doctor.

 In some cases, discoloration of the skin follows swelling.
 The development of black, blue, green, or yellow discoloration is due to blood spreading beneath the tissues.
 This is a normal post-operative occurrence, which may occur 2-3 days post-operatively.
 Moist heat applied to the area may speed up the removal of the discoloration.

 If you have been placed on antibiotics, take the tablets or liquid as directed.
 Antibiotics may be given to help prevent infection.
 Discontinue antibiotic use in the event of a rash or other unfavorable reaction.
-Call the office if you have any questions.
+Call the office if an unfavorable reaction occurs or if you have any questions.

 Nausea and Vomiting